 Please note: Monmouthshire County Council do not provide any financial support for childcare places, which includes parents who receive benefits of any kind.
 There may be, however, some support available through other avenues, details of which can be found here.
 Please also note that the Early Education funding in Wales is different from the Early Education entitlement in England, which pays for thirty hours of early education or childcare for two and three year olds.
 This does not apply in Monmouthshire.

-If you require further information about nursery admissions, early education funding or any of the points here, please contact The School and Student Access Unit on 01633 644508 or by emailing email@example.com
+If you require further information about nursery admissions please contact The School and Student Access Unit on 01633 644508 or by emailing email@example.com